newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/mortuary-practitioner.md

 * Mortuary intern registration number
 * Social Security number (SSN) or Individual Taxpayer Identification number (ITIN)
 * A 2x2 inch photo of your head and shoulders taken in the last 6 months
-* Official college transcripts with the school’s seal, from each college and mortuary school attended, emailed, or mailed to the State Board of Mortuary Science of New Jersey
+* Official college transcripts with the school’s seal, from each college and mortuary school attended, emailed or mailed to the State Board of Mortuary Science of New Jersey
 * Date and scores of both the Arts and Science portions of the International Conference of Funeral Service Examining Board National Board exam
 * List of professional licenses or certificates of any kind, held in any state
 * Past employment history, including dates